 UX is not UI

-If you deliver the UI project and the clients asked where’s the UX is, and you don’t know what to deliver next, read this.
+if you deliver the UI project and the clients asked where the UX is and you don’t know what to deliver next, read this.

 I saw a joke going around recently, where people still struggle to differentiate the difference between UI and UX.

 Let me explain what you should deliver as a User Interface (UI) Designer or generally known as a Product Designer.
 All designs should come with a compulsory UX guideline once you’re done.
 It is the guiding principle of any visual, in this aspect, the User Interface (UI).
 This is why if a graphics designer, designs a brand identity or a logo it comes with a guideline to guide whoever will be applying the application.
 Your guideline for User Interface (UI) which you can call annotation or wireframes documents in this aspect is your User Experience (UX) guide, you just don’t hand off your pretty UI and tell your team that you’re done with the project and that they should develop it without defining basic interaction.
 It’s not done that way.

 How your flows and interactions work together to help your users perform an action with your design is what you add to this guide.